 As a couple, you have to face life and all the surprises it throws at you.
 And as you age, you will probably lose loved ones, grow ill, encounter changes in your body and mind, see each other as cranky, sad, miserable, irritable, and what not more than once.

 Look for someone who is available not only when things are going well, but also when the going gets tough.
-Life is not a shiny and chock-a-block full of happiness; you need someone for the long-term, someone who is ready to stick by you through thick and thin.
+Life is not a shiny and chock-a-block full of happiness; you need someone for the long-term, someone who sticks by you through thick and thin and offers reliability.

 6. Pick someone with similar life vision and values